 Vermont is truly something special to see in the fall.
 The colors are glorious especially the amount of bright red maple trees.
 They seem to be in high definition as you drive the curvy country roads and around every next turn is a spectacular view.
-Enjoy our list of best places in Vermont.
+Enjoy our list of best places to visit in Vermont.

-Best Places to Visit in Vermont
+Best Cities to Visit in Vermont

 First stop, Burlington.
 Burlington is our kind of town.
 It’s the perfect size, not too big and not too small.
 It is walkable and dog-friendly.
 Plus, it is located on Lake Champlain offering panoramic lake views.
 We stayed at Hotel Vermont and wished we could have extended our reservation.
 Our advice, stay at least two nights in Burlington!
 We loved the downtown location yet close to nature.
 You can walk to Battery Park by the lake and then head to Church Street in the middle of town.

 Hotel Vermont is an independent hotel and authentic Vermont, including the locally made flannel robes in the rooms.
 Their onsite restaurant, Juniper, is awesome.
 I got the charcuterie and salad to go.
 Plus, there is a great patio in the back of the hotel with hanging lights, a fire pit, and music.

 Next, we drove up to Jay, and visited Jay Peak Resort.
 The views from Jay Peak are incredible!
 This is a great spot to stay with the whole family and is so much more than a ski resort.
 Jay Peak offers skiing, snowboarding, a huge water park, championship golf, ice haus indoor arena, athletic fields, hiking, mountain biking, spa, arcade, indoor climbing gym, a movie theater.
 Even after all that, I’m sure I’m forgetting things.
 Plus, it’s a wonderful spot for lunch by the bonfire.